Prep time: 10- 15 min

 I highly recommend using Miyoko’s shredded pepper jack cheese mixed with vegan Whole Foods 365 shredded mozzarella.
 However if you have a favorite vegan cheese brand, feel free to use it!
 I do not recommend using cheddar cheese or anything other than mozzarella, pepper jack or Monterey.
 As for vegan cheese brands I don’t recommend to help save you the money and experience: Daiya and trader Joe’s brands.

 I know what some of your might be thinking..hibiscus flower?!
 Anna, are you crazy??
 No, well I may be a bit crazy in other ways but you have to trust me on this one!
 It is not tart one bit.
 The apple cider vinegar reduces the tanginess by 99%, it’s science.
-However, you can also use jackfruit here and still achieve a great final product.
+The hibiscus flower is chewy just like beef but if you want a much tender texture I suggest you use jackfruit or King Oyster Mushroom (very close to beed texture too1).

 Vegan bouillon may be hard to find but if you have a Whole Foods near by make sure to get the vegan no-beef Better than Bouillon.
 I have also made it with the no-chicken Better than Bouillon and it was also very tasty and not a big difference overall.
 If you don’t like this option you can also use vegetable broth instead of water.
 It is less flavorful but still really good!